2024 California Election Results For Cannabis Candidates & Measures

 Following are key Federal and State races on California’s ballot this November.
 We also cover some local races and ballot measures.

-Adam Schiff (D-West LA, Valley), is the frontrunner and top money earner in the race.
-He is best known for leading the House impeachment investigation of Donald Trump, but has been more reticent on cannabis and criminal justice reform.
+Adam Schiff (D-West LA, Valley), best known for leading the House impeachment investigation of Donald Trump, ut has been more reticent on cannabis and criminal justice reform.
 He has typically voted well on cannabis bills, but has generally held off from co-sponsoring them.
 One exception is the STATES Act of 2018-9, a Trump-era bill that would have protected the legality of state marijuana laws.
+He brought up cannabis banking when Cal NORML director Dale Gieringer and Deputy Director Ellen Komp met him at a campaign event.

 KEY CONGRESSIONAL RACES IN CALIFORNIA